 When depression is being considered as a possible cause of health, emotional, or behavioral problems a visit to the primary care doctor is often a good idea before, along with, or after seeing a mental health professional.
-An updated medical history and physical exam, perhaps even a few tests, may help ensure not missing another health problem that may cause or complicate depression.
+An updated medical history and physical exam, perhaps even a few tests, may help ensure not missing another health problem which may cause or complicate depression.
 This is especially worth considering if the therapist is not a psychiatrist since only psychiatrists are also physicians.
-Sometimes, in complicated or confusing situations, in depth psychological tests done by a Psychologist may be quite helpful in clarifying the diagnosis.
+Sometimes, in complicated or confusing situations, in depth psychological tests done by a Psychologist are very helpful in clarifying the diagnosis.

 Left untreated, half of all persons with Major Depressions will recover completely in under a year.
 Even so, treatment often saves enormous pain, agony, societal, work, relationship, and other costs.
 Of course, the other 50% either recover more slowly, have higher rates of chronic or relapsing patterns, have other complications, or may die.
 Persons who have 2, or certainly 3, episodes of depression in any 5 year period are very likely to have more episodes in the future.
 Medication helps prevent recurrence as well as treat the current episode.
-Some research indicates a first episode of Major Depression in one's youth, especially when severe, indicates a higher likelihood of future recurrences and a higher chance of Bipolar Treatment for depression, like all Disorder. illnesses, is aided by improving basic health habits, eating nutritiously, getting rest and exercise, and keeping connected with both activities and other people.
-Spiritual and creative pursuits and outlets help many.
+Some research indicates a first episode of Major Depression in one's vouth, especially when severe, indicates a higher likelihood of future recurrences and a higher chance of Bipolar Disorder.
+Treatment for depression, like all illnesses, is aided by improving basic health habits, eating nutritiously, getting rest and exercise, and keeping connected with both activities and other people.
+Spiritual and creative pursuits help many.
 The core treatments for Depression are psychotherapy and medication.
-25% respond well to psychotherapy alone, 25% to medication alone, and 50% do best with a combination of both.
-Cognitive Therapy, Interpersonal Therapy, and Psychodynamic Therapy are three forms of psychotherapy which have repeatedly been shown to be very powerful in treating depression.
-Cognitive Therapy focuses on correcting and changing the negative and distorted thoughts that are a core finding in depression.
-Interpersonal Therapy focuses on addressing dysfunctional and problematic relationships and interactional styles that are noted in many depressions.
+25% respond well to psychotherapy alone, 25% to medication alone, and 50% to a combination of both.
+Cognitive Therapy and Interpersonal Therapy are two forms of psychotherapy which have repeatedly been shown to be very powerful in treating depression.
+Cognitive

+Therapy focuses on correcting and changing the negative and distorted thoughts that are a core finding in depression.
+Interpersonal Therapy focuses on addressing dysfunctional and problematic relationships and interactional styles that are also noted in many depressions.
 There is a substantial and growing number of medication options for depression and related or co-occuring conditions.
 Medicines are becoming more and more focused in their effects and show less and less side effects.
 In fact, most of the modern antidepressant side effect possibilities are in the range of nuisance and are not dangerous; some side effects can even be used to be helpful in some situations.
-Medications are especially important, if not essential, for Major Depression and Bipolar Disorder.
+Medications are especially important , if not essential, for Major Depression and Bipolar Disorder.
 Stopping alcohol or drug use, especially abuse, is also strongly advised.
-Electroconvulsive therapy, known as ECT, is another option that is remarkably effective for severe depression.
+Electroconvulsive therapy, known as ECT, is another option which is remarkably effective for severe depression.
 Despite the media's distortions, ECT is a very safe and rapidly effective option appropriate when other options have failed or are too slow.
 Hospitalization continues to have a role, especially when danger to self or others is severe, and when other efforts fail or are unavailable.

 No "alternative" herbs, supplements, vitamins, homeopathic remedies, etc. have been shown to be effective in Major Depression or Bipolar Disorder.
-Many "complementary and integrative" treatments such as biofeedback, hypnosis, special breathing techniques, massage, etc. have nonspecific but possibly helpful effects on depression and other conditions.
-Adequate sleep, a healthy diet, fish oil, and regular exercise are often necessary but not sufficient alone, especially for Major Depression or Bipolar Disorder.
+Many "complementary" treatments such as biofeedback, hypnosis, special breathing techniques, massage, etc. have nonspecific but possibly helpful effects on depression.
+Adequate sleep, a healthy diet, and regular exercise are also helpful but also not enough alone, especially for Major Depression or Bipolar Disorder.
 Research into a special type of magnetic therapy called rTMS and Vagal Nerve Stimulators (VNS) show some promise in some cases.